 How much and what kind of coffee should individuals consume before working out?

 According to the ISSN, a dosage of 3-6 mg per kg of body mass has regularly been found to improve exercise performance.

 Large dosages (9 mg per kg) may generate unwanted side effects such as upset stomach and sleeplessness, which are not essential for performance improvement.
 While research on lower dosages of caffeine is scarce, one study found that they may boost alertness while having fewer negative effects than larger levels.

-Coffee is popular because of its flavour.
+Consuming coffee for fitness is popular because of its flavor.
 Those seeking the performance advantages of caffeine, on the other hand, may ingest it in any form.
 Common options include pre-workout beverages or supplements instant coffee brewed coffee espresso, energy drinks made with caffeinated gum or sweets, and dark tea.
 Be mindful that certain goods, such as pre-workout drinks and sweets, may include a lot of sugar on top of the caffeine.

 Risks and adverse consequences

 While caffeine may boost athletic performance, there are certain hazards and adverse effects to be aware of.

 An upset stomach is one of the most prevalent problems.
 Coffee on an empty stomach, as well as having food or drinks too close to exercise, might trigger stomachache.
 To prevent this, a person might exercise on an empty stomach, wait longer between consuming coffee for fitness and exercising or take fewer fluids.